dtom90/teleport-backend-challenge/RFD.md

 ### CLI

-Users will be able to run a CLI proggram that will manage jobs on a remote Linux system.
+Users will be able to run a CLI program that will manage jobs on a remote Linux system.
 This CLI tool will be called `rps` and will have the following commands:

-- `rps connect <host>`: Connect to the remote Linux system
-  - starts an interactive subshell where the following commands can be executed:
-  - `rps start -c "<command>"`: Start a new job with the given command and return the job_id
+- `rps start -h <host> -c "<command>"`: Start a new job with the given command and return the job_id
-  - `rps status <job_id>`: Get the status of the job with the given job_id
+- `rps status -h <host> <job_id>`: Get the status of the job with the given job_id
-  - `rps output <job_id>`: Stream the output of the job with the given job_id
+- `rps output -h <host> <job_id>`: Stream the output of the job with the given job_id
-  - `rps stop <job_id>`: Stop a running job with the given job_id
+- `rps stop -h <host> <job_id>`: Stop a running job with the given job_id

-A subshell was chosen so that the hostname/IP address of the server is preserved across subsequent commands without having to re-enter it
+The host can also be specified via the environment variable `RPS_HOST` to avoid having to specify it as CLI argument.

 `job_id` is a unique identifier for a job, implemented as a UUID.